RedisLabsModules/secondary/API.md

         > ### TBD: how do we handle expires?
         >
         > for now we simply assume no expiration support, until redis has keyspace notifications for modules.

+    * Example Usage:

+            > IDX.CREATE myidx TYPE HASH SCHEMA name STRING last STRING age INT32

+            # an index for age only
+            > IDX.CREATE age_idx TYPE HASH SCHEMA age INT32

+            # Inserting a user into a HASH key via the index.
+This is an UPSERT query, like HMSET
+            > IDX.HMSET 3 first "Jeff" last "Lebowski" age 45 USING myidx WHERE "_ = 'user3'"

+            # Selecting the last name and age of all users named Jeff
+            > IDX.HMGET USING myidx 2 last age WHERE "name = 'Lebowski'"

+            # Getting all HASH elements and values of users over 18
+            > IDX.HGETALL USING age_idx WHER "age >= 18" LIMIT 0 10

 ## 3. Aggregations: